cncf/tag-security/assessments/guide/tools.md

 ## Document conversion

-Self-assessments are sometimes done in a Google doc, which facilitates discussions.
+Documents, such as [self-assessments] are sometimes initially drafted in a Google doc, which facilitates discussion.
 At the end of the review, the documents needs to be converted to markdown so that they can be added to the github repository.

 List of tools: